-- make arrangements for the proper administration of its financial affairs and to secure that one officer has the responsibility for the administration of those affairs.
-That officer is the Chief Financial Officer; - manage its affairs to secure economic, efficient and effective use of its resources and safeguard its assets; and - approve the Statement of Accounts.
+- make arrangements for the proper administration of his financial affairs and to secure that one officer has the responsibility for the administration of those affairs.
+That officer is the Chief Finance Officer; - manage his affairs to secure economic, efficient and effective use of his resources and safeguard his assets; and - approve the Statement of Accounts.